ferids55/Holiday-Package-Prediction/README.md

     - False Negative 39

 ### Modelling Insights
-1. Ada 4 feature yang cukup berpengaruh yaitu `Passport`, `ProductPitched`, `MaritalStatus`, dan `CityTier`
+1. There are 4 features that are quite influential, namely `Passport`, `ProductPitched`, `MaritalStatus`, and `CityTier`
 ![feat_importance](/fig/feature_importance.png)

-2. Hanya produk Standard yang cenderung suka dibeli orang yang tidak memiliki passsport
+2. Only Standard products tend to be bought by people who don't have a passport
 ![passport](/fig/06.png)

-3. Jenis produk ditawarkan berdasarkan jabatan atau pendapatan bulanan
+3. Product types are offered based on job title or monthly income
 ![income](/fig/05.png)

-4. Produk Basic lebih banyak dibeli pelanggan dengan yang belum menikah
+4. Basic products are mostly bought by unmarried customers
 ![status](/fig/07.png)

-5. Pelanggan yang tinggal di City Tier 1 atau 2 lebih banyak membeli produk Basic sedangkan di City Tier 3 lebih banyak yang membeli produk Deluxe
+5. Customers who live in City Tier 1 or 2 buy more Basic products while those in City Tier 3 buy more Deluxe products
 ![city](/fig/08.png)

 ### Business Impact
-Berdasarkan pengujian terhadap test data, model machine learning yang dibuat berhasil **menaikkan conversion rate 88.5%** (148 orang dari 170 orang) dan **mengurangi biaya pemasaran 83%** (35097 USD).
+Based on testing on test data, the machine learning model created succeeded in **increasing the conversion rate by 88.5%** (148 people out of 170 people) and **reducing marketing costs by 83%** (35097 USD).

 ![impact](/fig/model_impact.PNG)

 <hr>

 ## Recommendation
-1. Melakukan **marketing campaign terhadap potential customer untuk paket Wellness Tourism** dengan ketentuan:
+1. **Conduct marketing campaigns for potential customers for Wellness Tourism** packages with the following conditions:
-    - Jika paket Wellness terdiri dari beberapa jenis maka bisa diprioritaskan **dari yang paling murah sesuai dengan jabatan** pekerjaan pelanggannya.
+    - If the Wellness package consists of several types, it can be prioritized **from the cheapest according to the customer's job title**.
-    - Prioritaskan dahulu pada kelompok umur **Remaja (18-25 tahun) dengan durasi pitch di bawah 20 menit**.
+    - Prioritize **teenagers (18-25 years old)** with pitch durations under 20 minutes .
-    - **Paket Wellness paling murah** bisa ditawarkan pada pelanggan dengan **status unmarried atau tinggal di city tier 1 atau 2**.
+    - **The cheapest Wellness package** can be offered to customers with **unmarried status or living in city tier 1 or 2**.
-    - **Paket Wellness yang medium** bisa ditawarkan pada pelanggan yang **belum memiliki passport atau tinggal di city tier 3**.
+    - **The medium Wellness package** can be offered to customers who **do not have a passport or live in city tier 3**.
-    - **Paket Wellness lainnya bisa ditawarkan sesuai dengan montly income** pelanggan tersebut.
+    - Other Wellness packages can be **offered according to the customer's monthly income**.
-    - Jangan lupa melakukan **follow up lebih dari 3 kali**.
+    - Don't forget to **follow up more than 3 times**.
-2. Jika menggunakan model, revenue yang didapatkan lebih sedikit, maka kami merekomendasikan **marketing cost yang tersisa untuk digunakan mencari basis pelanggan baru** sehingga revenue yang dihasilkan meningkat.
+2. If we use this model, **the revenue you get is less**, so we recommend that the **remaining marketing costs be used to find a new customer base** so that the revenue generated increases.